jackhwl/Vue/Vue3Fundamentals/Readme.md

 * Using Props to Share Data with Child Components
 * Validating Props
 * Passing Data to Parent Components with Events
+* Injecting Content into a Child Component with Slots